jonathanslenders/python-deployer/docs/pages/architecture_of_roles_and_nodes.rst

                 slave_db = [ SlaveDB ]
                 queue = [ QueueHost ]
                 cache = [ CacheHost ]

+Note that on the staging system, the same physical host is assigned to all the roles.
+That's fine: the web server can also act as load balancer, as well as a cache or queue server.
+On the production side, we separate them on different machines.

 Now it's up to the framework to the figure out which hosts belong to which childnodes.
 With a little help of the ``role_mapping`` decorator, that's